Kitchel Lindquist Hartger Dunes Preserve

 Thanks to the generosity of the Michigan Invasive Species Grant Program and Sustain Our Great Lakes Program, the KLH Dunes Preserve received funding for the treatment of hemlock trees (Tsuga canadensis) against hemlock wooly adelgids (Adelges tsugae).
 Hemlock wooly adelgids are insects that suck sap and nutrients from hemlock trees, which causes needle, shoot, and branch death; left untreated, the entire tree may die.
 Protection of hemlock trees is crucial to dune stabilization and providing habitat for other residents in the dune ecosystem.

-A crew from Ottawa Conservation District treated the hemlock trees at the preserve with insecticides on May 18th and June 5th of this year.
+crew from Ottawa Conservation District treated the hemlock trees at the preserve with insecticides on May 18th and June 5th of this year.
 We are excited for the dunes ecosystem to become healthier and thrive from this project.

 Updates